 The term Serverless computing has been trending for a couple of years.
 Furthermore, the most popular Serverless service called AWS Lambda from Amazon Web Services has been gaining even more interest over time.
 At the end of this blog post, you’ll know what Serverless computing is and the advantages and disadvantages of Serverless Computing.

 Before looking into what Serverless computing is, let’s look into different models of Servers with analogies to Cars.

-The three popular models of servers – Traditional servers, cloud servers and serverless computing are analogous to Own car, rental car and taxicab respectively.
+The three popular models of servers – Traditional servers, cloud servers, and serverless computing are analogous to Own car, rental car and taxicab respectively.

-With own car, you make an initial investment to buy the car.
-Once you own the car, you’re responsible for maintaining the car, having insurance and fuelling the car.
+With your own car, you make an initial investment to buy the car.
+Once you own the car, you’re responsible for maintaining the car, having insurance, and fuelling the car.
 Also, you need to drive the car yourself anywhere you need to go.
 You may not be using the car all the time, but you still have to maintain your car to have it ready to be used.

-With rental car, you only pay for the duration of the rental.
+With a rental car, you only pay for the duration of the rental.
 There’s no initial investment and you don’t have to worry about the maintenance.
 If there’s any issue with the rental car, the rental provider just provides you with a different one.
-However, you still need to take care of the insurance, fuel and driving.
+However, you still need to take care of the insurance, fuel, and driving.
 Moreover, you may not be using the car throughout the duration of the rental.

 We will now see how different models of servers are analogous to cars.

 Traditional Servers or On-premise servers are similar to own cars.